m-guggenmos/remeta/README.md

 - `noise_sens`: type 1 noise
 - `bias_sens`: type 1 bias towards one of the two stimulus categories
 - `thresh_sens`: a (sensory) threshold, building on the assumption that a certain minimal stimulus intensity is required to elicit behavior
-- `noise_multi_sens`: multiplicative type 1 noise, i.e. when type 1 noise is assumed to be intensity-dependent
+- `noise_transform_sens`: parameter to specify stimulus-dependent type 1 noise (e.g. multiplicative noise)
 - `warping`: a nonlinear transducer parameter, allowing for nonlinear transformations of stimulus intensities

 **Type 2 parameters:**